-In 1912, ‘Abdu’l-Bahá had argued repeatedly that traditional social and political methods would prove insufficient to the challenges of unity that the modern age would soon present.
-“The bonds which hold together the body politic are not sufficient,” he said on October 17 in Oakland, “for how often it happens that people of the same nation wage civil war amongst themselves.”
+In 1912, ‘Abdu’l-Bahá had argued that political coalitions, and social and diplomatic approaches to America’s problems would, of themselves, prove inadequate to the challenges of the modern age.
+“The bonds which hold together the body politic are not sufficient,” he said on October 7 in Oakland, “. . . for how often it happens that people of the same nation wage civil war amongst themselves.”
 “Another means of seeming unity,” he told a group in Chicago on September 16, “is the bond of political association, where governments and rulers have been allied for reasons of intercourse and mutual protection, but which agreement and union afterward became subject to change and violent hatred even to the extreme of war and bloodshed.”
-Just a month before America declared war, in March, 1917, ‘Abdu’l-Bahá reiterated his point.
-Political institutions, he wrote, are “the matter and not the substance, accidental and not eternal—temporary and not everlasting.
+In early March, 1917, a month before America declared war, ‘Abdu’l-Bahá reiterated his point.
+Patriotism, nationalism, political institutions, shared interests and ideals, he argued, are “the matter and not the substance, accidental and not eternal—temporary and not everlasting.
 With the appearance of great revolutions and upheavals, all these collective centers are swept away.”

 “What is real unity?”
-‘Abdu’l-Bahá had asked Rev. S. Parkes Cadman’s congregation at the Fourth Unitarian Church in Flatbush, Brooklyn, on June 15.
-“The unity which is productive of unlimited results,” he argued, “is first a unity of mankind which recognizes that all are sheltered beneath the overshadowing glory of the All-Glorious, that all are servants of one God; for all breathe the same atmosphere, live upon the same earth, move beneath the same heavens, receive effulgence from the same sun and are under the protection of one God.”
+‘Abdu’l-Bahá had asked a Unitarian congregation in Brooklyn on June 16th.
+“The unity which is productive of unlimited results,” he argued, “is first a unity of mankind. . . .
+For they all breathe the same atmosphere, all inhabit the same earth, all are sheltered beneath the same heaven, all receive effulgence from the same sun, all are under the protection of one God.”